peterszatmary/software-testing-notes/README.md

 -   I believe in **multi-layered testing strategy**.
 That means you are using more than one type of tests to achieve the main goal - to have software properly tested.
 -   I dont believe in **hunting bigger code coverage percentage number** !
 Why bigger number if your tests are weak or wrong ?
 First think about things like is my test correct ?
 Is it my test doing what i think ?
 It is my test testing properly ?
 Is it my test working just with correct inputs or also with wrong ones ?
 - **I am not really fan of TDD**, regardless if [it is dead](https://martinfowler.com/articles/is-tdd-dead/) [or not](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html).
 Just philosophical question here (I would like not spend so much time here with TDD so just one question) : Why start with something that is not a main product (test) instead of something that is major (software) ?
+-  In the very beggining it is crutial to **choose right testing strategies**.
+Your software has some nature and / or characteristic.
+Use it to choose correct testing strategy.

 ## Testing categories ##